postersw/AndersonIsland/ReadMe.txt

 		Color coding for Events.
 5/15/16.
 Version 1.5.0515 for web. local jquery library.
 Color coding for activities.
 Tide graph supports other dates.
 		formatting improvements.
+5/29/16	Version 1.5.0528: Tides: Tides graph, range.
+OpenHours: additional OpenHours information with date ranges for hours, full page
+		business page with map link.
+Ferry: Support for 2 ferry schedules with automatic cutover.
+		Events/Activities: Color coding for events and activities.
+Color in blocks on weekly calendar.
+Add to Google calendar.
+		Parks:  row and link.
+Weather: correct month.
+Tanner and Burnban: support status in getalerts.
+		Internal: Links now in dailycache.
+Use getalerts.php.
+5/30/16.
+1.5.0530. remove jquery use for ajax.

 WEB DEBUG/BUILD
 	Upload to anderson-island.org using godaddy.com file interface.